 In a large bowl, gently beat together the sugar, butter, and eggs.
 Mix in the pumpkin, evaporated milk, and vanilla.

 Mix in the flour mixture and beat until smooth, then pour into the prepared pie dish.
-Bake for 50 to 55 minutes until toothpick comes clean from center.
+Bake for 50 to 55 minutes until a toothpick comes clean from center.
 Allow the pie to cool completely.
-Pie will be domed in the middle when first removed from the oven but will settle.
+The pie will be domed in the middle when first removed from the oven but will settle.

 Add all ingredients to a large bowl or stand mixer fitted with a whisk attachment and beat on medium-high until light and fluffy.
 Pipe prepared whipped cream onto the pie.

 You could also add a scoop of vanilla ice cream when serving!